-In order to get the best performance out of your ALTA Wireless Sensors, it is important to note proper antenna orientation and sensor positioning.
+In order to get the best performance out of your Wireless Sensors, it is important to note proper antenna orientation and sensor positioning.
 Antennas should all be oriented in the same direction, pointing vertically from the sensor.
 If the sensor is mounted flat on its back on a horizontal surface, you should bend the antenna as close to the sensor housing as possible giving you the most amount of antenna pointing vertical.
 You should make the antenna wire as straight as possible, avoiding any kinks and curving of the wire.
+Sensors must be at least 3 ft. away from other sensors and the wireless gateway to function.

-More Signal Vertically Mounted
+More Signal